Skip to content

 • Your data — the source tables your metric SQL reads from, in the data location.

-The “location” is a database on ClickHouse and MySQL, and a schema on PostgreSQL (a PostgreSQL connection targets one database, and the internal/data tables live in schemas inside it).
+The “location” is a database on ClickHouse and MySQL, and a schema on PostgreSQL and DuckDB (a PostgreSQL connection targets one database; a DuckDB connection targets one file at path — either way the internal/data tables live in schemas inside it).

 • ClickHouse — the original target; ideal for large analytical event tables.